bjpennington/indigov-technical-screen/README.md

       app is running at 3000
       ```

       in your terminal.
 Visit or `curl` [localhost:3000](http://localhost:3000/) and you should see a "Hello world!" message.
+(If using a browser, depending on the browser you may need to check the network responses to see the response).

 Data is stored in a json file at `database/data.json`, so there's no need to perform any database setup.